 Feasting and fishing

 The most historic spot for lunch is Mary Mahoney’s Old French House, dating to the original 18th-century home site of a French colonist.
-Family run for three generations, the restaurant specializes in locally-sourced seafood.
-You can bet you’ll find some of the renowned Biloxi shrimp on the menu as well as oysters and crawfish étouffée.
+Run by family members for three generations, the restaurant specializes in locally-sourced seafood.
+You’ll find renowned Biloxi shrimp on the menu as well as oysters and crawfish étouffée.

 Another spot to delve deeper into the area waters’ stories is at the Maritime & Seafood Industry Museum.
 It’s Grand Hall features the Nydia, a 118-year-old Johnson boat, the last of its kind and a grand example of skillful Biloxi boat-building.